mbatc/atLib/README.md

+##  Welcome to A Typical Library

+atLib is a collection of tools written in C++ mainly focusing on 3D graphics (but anything goes really).

+For me, this library is a hobby project which I develop on and off in my free time.
+As such there are no guaratees made that everything will work as intended.
+I'm sure there are probably plenty of bugs (big and small) scattered about.

 ## Licensing

-All source code in this repository including 3rd Party libraries are License under the following:
+All source code in this repository is License under the following:

 ### The MIT License